-In an industry currently dominated by the rapid evolution of LED technology, it is easy to overlook the traditional tools that have defined high-end cinematography for decades.
-While LED panels offer convenience and color control, there are certain physical qualities of light that digital chips struggle to replicate.
-At Geronimo Creek, we find that the combination of K5600 Kurve reflectors and HMI sources continues to be a primary choice for cinematographers who require a specific punch and texture.
+In an industry dominated by rapid LED evolution, traditional high-end cinematography tools are easily overlooked.
+While LED panels offer convenience and color control, digital chips struggle to replicate certain physical qualities of light.
+At Geronimo Creek, we find K5600 Kurve reflectors with HMI sources remain a primary choice for cinematographers requiring specific punch and texture.
+[1]

 The Power of the Point Source